WebberZone/better-search/readme.txt

 * Features:
 	* New live search feature that shows search results as you type.
+	* [Pro] New setting to only show search results above a certain relevance threshold.

-* Enhancements:
+* Enhancements/Modifications:
-	* Renamed Better_Search to Better_Search_Core_Query.
+	* Renamed `Better_Search` to `Better_Search_Core_Query`.
 Each of the methods now remove the filter from itself.
 It will also automatically parse wp_query parameters.
+	* Updated `Better_Search_Core_Query` filters to use the class instead of `WP_Query`.
+	* [Pro] Added a new button to create the indexes and display the index status on the settings page under the **Search tab for Enable mySQL FULLTEXT searching**.

 For previous changelog entries, please refer to the separate changelog.txt file or [Github Releases page](https://github.com/WebberZone/better-search/releases)